kevinshenyang07/AppSentinel/README.md

 App Sentinel is a dashboard that is designed to visualize the most important metrics for one of those domains.
 In this case, I choose growth hacking - the topic I'm more familiar with.

-App Sentinel is a front-end project, but it's designed to be able to be plugged into a live data feed from back-end easily.
-All visualzations ingest JSON data and have no dependencies on the back-end.
-To emulate that process it uses randomly generated data.

 First four visualizations:

 ![desktop1](docs/desktop1.png)